 2. Steer Clear of Untouchable Topics

 Edginess aside, some topics are simply untouchable and should be avoided on principle.
 This list changes over time, of course, and may even be highly localized.
-Gather your content marketing staff for an hour and agree on a high level list of “no go” topics.
+Gather your content marketing staff for an hour and agree on a high-level list of “no go” topics.
 Tech Brand Marketing provides a list you can use as a starting point.
 Surprisingly, it doesn't include topics that might be interpreted as advocating or condoning violence.
 It’s worth your team’s time to establish your “no go” list, distribute it to your content creators and update it annually.

 3. Apologize for a Gaffe Quickly and Clearly